cuulee/contextablejs/README.md

 |--------|------|----------|---------|------------
 | value | Object | Yes | - | Data object.

-**model.handle(error)**:Error
+**model.handle(error)**:ValidationError

 > If the error isn's an instance of ValidationError, then it tries to create one by using fields handlers.
-If no errors are found then the original error is returned.
+If the method is unable to handle the error, it throws the original error.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------